Chicago (typeface)

 Chicago is a sans-serif typeface designed by Susan Kare for Apple Computer.
-It was used in the Macintosh operating system user interface between 1984 and 1997 and was an important part of Apple’s brand identity.
-It is also used in early versions of the iPod user interface.
+It was used in the Macintosh operating system user interface between 1984 and 1997 and was an important part of Apple's brand identity.
+It was also used in early versions of the iPod user interface.
 Chicago was initially a bitmap font; as the Apple OS’s capabilities improved, Apple commissioned the type foundry Bigelow & Holmes to create a vector-based TrueType version.
 The typeface is named after the U.S. city of Chicago, following the theme of original Macintosh fonts being named after major world cities.